Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Host & Network/Windows Privilege Escalation.md

 1. Upload mimikatz to target via meterpreter session

 ---
+# Pass The Hash

+*Pass-the-hash is an exploitation technique that involves capturing or harvesting NTLM hashes or clear-text passwords and utilizing them to authenticate with the target legitimately.*

+We can use multiple tools to facilitate a Pass-The-Hash attack:
++ Metasploit PsExec module
++ Crackmapexec

+#### Pass the hash attack

+1. Get a meterpreter session
+2. use kiwi to dump hash (`hashdump`)
+3. use `msf> exploit/windows/smb/psexec` on target user and NTLM hash
+4. set target if needed
+5. get NT/AUTHORITY SYSTEM shell

+OR

+1. `crackmapexec IP -u USERNAME -H "HASH" -x "COMMMAND"`

+---
 # Windows configuration files

 *Windows can automate a variety of repetitive tasks, such as the mass rollout or installation of Windows on many systems.*